lvl7wizard/football_database/README.md

 # Football Database

-This project is a database schema designed to manage various football teams, including players, parents/carers, age groups, coaches, and teams.
+This project is a database schema designed to manage school football teams, including players, parents/carers, age groups, coaches, and teams.

 ## Database Schema